washiemorey/OIBSIP/README.md

 Also checked for NA values in the  columns.

-Checked for outliers that could affect the model  in Area and Pricing columns and replaced them with mean valus.
+Checked for outliers that could affect the model  in Area and Pricing columns and replaced them with mean values.

 ## 3. Pre  Resample Test
 I checked for multicollinearity among the independent variables.This was by creating a correlation matrix,also by creating model and checking on vif of the variables.